Using Panopto in Your Teaching - Faculty

 - We strongly recommend adding our "instructions for students" (see below)

-- Finish configuring the rest of the settings then select either blue Save button
+- Finish configuring the rest of the settings, then select the blue Save button

 Instructions for Students